-GPI’s 360° approach to glass education provides students with classroom and real-life experience to become the future of the glass industry, tomorrow.
+GPI provides resources for classroom and real-life experience for students to become the future of the glass industry.

 GPI’s Educational Program endeavors to instruct university-level packaging students in the following core areas: